rlivingsus/misc/AllBooks.md

 - Gyasi, Yaa: Homegoing
 - Haberman, Maggie: Confidence Man
 - Haidt, Johnathan: The Happiness Hypothesis
-- Haig, Matt: The Midnight Library; Notes on a Nervous Planet; The Humans; How to Stop Time;
+- Haig, Matt: The Midnight Library; Notes on a Nervous Planet; The Humans; How to Stop Time; The Life Impossible
 - Hakes, Jasmin Iolani: Hula
 - Hall, Edward: The Hidden Dimension
 - Hall, Kerstin: Star Eater